SAFCSP-Team/data-structures-and-algorithms-bootcamp/data-structures-and-algorithms-101/02-data-structures/02-linked-list/projects/03-circular-linked-list/circular-linked-list.md

 ### Objective

-In this project, our main goal will be to understand the fundamentals of a double linked list, and their operations.
+In this project, our main goal will be to understand the fundamentals of a circular linked list, and their operations.

 ### Concepts